anson70242/ollama_client_update/README.md

 # Ollama Client Configuration Helper

-If you use Ollama with a client, every time you update Ollama, you need to manually add environment variables for it to work.
+If you use Ollama client, every time you update Ollama, you need to manually add environment variables for it to work.
 This can be annoying and repetitive.

 This repository provides a simple shell script that automatically updates the configuration file.
 With just one command, you can automatically configure Ollama correctly with the update.